SIG BRIDGE

 GOALTENDING INSTRUCTION

-Goaltending Instruction in the Bridge Program at The PAD in Woburn, MA is a team of Brian Daccord, Andrew Raycroft and Katie Burt.
-The Bridge is Springfield, MA is directed by Jeff Walker.
+The Bridge curriculum was developed by Brian Daccord with the goal of producing the next wave of NCAA and pro goalies.
 The training is a comprehensive, concentrated, compounding curriculum where technique is learned and repeated perfectly before moving on to the next skill.
 This training is demanding more from the mental component than the physical and includes traditional and progressive save techniques plus advanced systems and strategies, puckhandling and power skating.
 Training includes extensive use of video and theory as this is a major component of the program.
 Returning Bridge Plus goalies have already completed the one year Bridge curriculum.
-Bridge plus training is specifically concentrated on reading the play and the release, as well as intensive work on skating and mobility.
-The on ice and videos sessions break down how to see a play develop, calculate the options and react with the highest probability to make the save.
-Brian Daccord has a remarkable record of training elite goalies.
-He has helped develop over 25 NHL draft picks and scores of college goalies.
-Brian has traditionally trained 10% of all NHL goaltenders at one point in their careers, holds a Masters Degree in Sport Science and is the author of the books Hockey Goaltending, How to be a goalie Parent and How to be a Goalie.
-Goaltending Instruction in Springfield is conducted by Jeff Walker.
-Jeff has been a Director at Stop It Goaltending for the last five years and through SIG has worked with some of the top goalies in the world as well as elite college and junior goalies.
+Bridge plus training is specifically concentrated on variability and creativity as well as intensive work on skating and mobility.
+The on ice and video sessions break down how to see a play develop, calculate the options and react with the highest probability to make the save.

 COMBINED TRAINING